tracer-protocol/perpetual-contracts/contracts/Interfaces/README_Interfaces_Overview.md

 **ITracerPerpetualsFactory.sol**
 ITracerPerpetualsFactory.sol is an interface that describes the functions that a TracerFactory contract should implement.
-=>An example can be found in Pricing.sol:20 where a fundingRate struct is used in a mapping
+=>An example can be found in Pricing.sol:20 where a fundingRate struct is used in a mapping **Explanation:** The Perpetual Swaps Factory contract collates Tracer perpetual swap markets so they can be validated as valid tracers.
+Third parties may propose their Tracer market become part of the factory.

 **Types.sol**
 Types.sol is an interface that describes the nature of the structs used within the project.
 =>The specific implementation of this interface as a contract can be found in TracerV2.sol
-**Explanation:** The perpsFactory contract collates Tracers so they can be validated as valid tracers.
-Third parties may propose their Tracer become part of the factory.

 i.e.